-After a review, the Auditor determined the facility exceeds the requirements of the standard.
+After a review, the Auditor determined the facility meets the requirements of the standard.

 115.32 Volunteer and contractor training

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

-Evidence Relied upon to make Compliance Determination:

-1. BKCC Completed PAQ
+- 1. ROSP Completed PAQ

-2. VADOC Operating Procedure 102.6, 350.2, 027.1, 038.3
+- 2. VADOC Operating Procedure 102.6, 350.2, 027.1, 038.3

-3. Annual Training
+- 3. Annual Training

-4. Contractor/Volunteer Training Form
+- 4. Contractor/Volunteer Training Form

-5. Contractor/Volunteer Outline
+- 5. Contractor/Volunteer Outline

-6. Guide to Maintaining Boundaries
+- 6. Guide to Maintaining Boundaries

-7. Contractor training with log
+- 7. Contractor training with log

-8. Volunteer training with log
+- 8. Volunteer training with log

-9. Review of Training Files
+- 9. Review of Training Files

-10. Volunteer orientation
+- 10. Volunteer orientation

-11. Action Alliance PREA Training
+- 11. Action Alliance PREA Training

-Interviews with the following:

-• PCM
+- PCM

-Contract Staff
+- Contract Staff

-Training Coordinator
+- Training Coordinator

-Findings:

-The VADOC Operating Procedure is written in accordance with the standard and

-requires that all volunteers and contractors who have contact with inmates have been trained on their responsibilities under the agency's policies and procedures regarding sexual abuse and sexual harassment prevention, detection, and response.
-BKCC
+The VADOC Operating Procedure is written in accordance with the standard and requires that all volunteers and contractors who have contact with inmates have been trained on their responsibilities under the agency's policies and procedures regarding sexual abuse and sexual harassment prevention, detection, and response.
+ROSP ensures that all staff receive training regarding PREA.

-and use that all shaff reactive training recording DDEA.
-This training is required to be

-ensures that all staff receive training regarding PREA.
 This training is required to be completed in person prior to contact with any inmates.
 The facility provides PREA training annually to each contract employee to ensure they remain up to date on the VADOC policies and procedures regarding sexual abuse and harassment.